postgresml/postgresml/pgml-docs/docs/user_guides/setup/v2/installation.md

 === ":material-apple: From Source (Mac)"

 	_N.B._: Apple M1s have an issue with `openmp` which XGBoost and LightGBM depend on, so presently the extension doesn't work on M1s and M2s.
-We're tracking the [issue](https://github.com/postgresml/postgresml/issues/364).
+We're tracking this [issue](https://github.com/postgresml/postgresml/issues/364).

 	1. Install the latest Rust compiler from [rust-lang.org](https://www.rust-lang.org/learn/get-started).